vikingJason/5eVaultMain/z_Templates/Fantasy Generators/CustomForm.md

 ***

 ***

-# There is nothing here
+# There is Nothing here

 you can access the variables as usual by referencing them by name like
 \{\{stringFormats.email\}\} `{{stringFormats.email}}`